 The Science Lessons

 Like many of our favourite chemistry experiments, this is a simple vinegar (acid) and baking soda (base) reaction.
-When the two are mixed they release Co2 gas which is what causes the balloon to blow up.
+When the two are mixed they release CO2 gas which rises and takes up space.
+This is what causes the balloon to blow up.
 When you alter the amount of baking soda added to the bottle, it affects how much CO2 is released and therefore how much the balloon blows up.

 Extension Activities